crosstech-sharecuss/dotnet-tips/Exitting/Readme.md

-# Exiting from an Dotnet Application
+# Exiting from a Dotnet Application

 Use "Environment.Exit(code);" for exit dotnet application.